edsondsouza/edsondsouza/README.md

 I am in my journey of becoming a *Blockchain Developer* and I am also interested in learning and understanding how the *DevOps Technologies* work.

-I love to code and I am here to learn about various technologies that can help people to improve their life.
+I love to code and I am here to learn about various technologies that can help people in improving their life.

 I love GitHub and it is my dream company.